 The raw material for the refractory brick is processed to remove the impurities.

-Then the processed raw materials is mixed is either done in Muller or counter flow mixer for 10-20 minutes.
+Then the processed raw materials are mixed is done in Muller or counter flow mixer for 10-20 minutes.

 Shaping is done by pressing or casting.